optimizely/js-stub-pattern/README.md

 ## Run Option 2 – Forced Decisons

 Option 2 leverages our existing forced decision method.
 With this option, a developer would iterate over a committed config file to force decisions.
-This has the advantage of working well with other calls to `forceDecision` in the code.
+This has the advantage of working well with other calls to `setForcedDecision` in the code.

 ### Run